 Drinking Water Storage

 Stored drinking water is always going to be your safest source of water.
 Advanced preparation can help ensure you have safe drinking water ready to go when you need it.
 Visit How to Store Water for Emergency Preparedness for tips on storing water in your own home.

 Best Practices for Water Purification and Disinfection

-Water purification is the process of removing undesirable chemicals, biological contaminates, along with particles (leaves, dirt, and such) to make water safe and pleasant to drink.
-It involves 3 basic steps; clarification, disinfection and filtration.
+Water purification is the process of removing undesirable chemicals, biological contaminants, along with particles (leaves, dirt, and such) to make water safe and pleasant to drink.
+It involves 3 basic steps; clarification, disinfection, and filtration.

 Each step is important to achieving safe, clean drinking water.
 One step may not be necessary depending on the water source.
 For instance; if the source is a contaminated municipal water supply, you may not need to clarify the water.
 A “boil order” is commonly issued when the water supply is contaminated.
 The water has already been clarified at the source, you need to disinfect the water to kill any living bacteria, viruses or protozoa that may be in the water.